This shrimp fried rice is the easiest (and yummiest!) way to use up all of the leftover rice + veggies in your fridge.

 Frequently Asked Questions

 Absolutely!
 I personally prefer chicken thighs in a chicken fried rice because they’re crispier on the outside and juicier on the inside than chicken breasts, but chicken breasts will work too if that’s what you have on hand/prefer.
-If you plan on using chicken instead of shrimp, simply chop the raw chicken thighs or breasts and add it in once the carrots and peas are softened (the same time that you’d add the shrimp).
-Cook the chicken for 2-3 minutes per side, until fully cooked through!

 This recipe calls for carrots, snow peas, and green onions, but truly, any veggie will do.
 Green beans, bell peppers, and mushrooms would all make excellent veggie additions (or swaps).

 Because this fried rice is a complete meal all on its own, I don’t typically serve it alongside anything else (that’s actually one of my favorite things about this dish).
-If you want to serve it with something else, though, a side of simple steamed vegetables (think: broccoli or bok choy) are great nutritional adds.
+If you want to serve it with something else, though, a side of simple steamed vegetables (think: steamed broccoli or bok choy) are great nutritional adds.

 More Favorite Shrimp Recipes